Eleanor Pairman

-Eleanor "Nora" Pairman, also known as Nora Brown, (8 June 1896 - 14 September 1973) was a Scottish mathematician and only the third woman to receive a doctorate in math from Radcliffe College in Massachusetts.
+Eleanor "Nora" Pairman, also known as Nora Brown, (8 June 1896 – 14 September 1973) was a Scottish mathematician and only the third woman to receive a doctorate in math from Radcliffe College in Massachusetts.
 Later in life she developed novel methods to teach mathematics to blind students.

-Life and career
+Biography

 Pairman was born the youngest of four in Broomieknowe, Lasswade in Scotland to Helen and John Pairman who was solicitor of the Supreme Courts of Scotland.
 Her father died when she was very young.

+She attended Lasswade Higher Grade School (1903–1908) before going to George Watson's Ladies' College (1908–1914).
+After finishing her Scottish Leaving Certificate examinations in 1914, she started studying mathematics at the University of Edinburgh.